kblicharski/angular-udemy-course/notes/services.md

 think that Angular has some sort of `@Service()` decorator that we define on a class.
 This isn't the case; as with models, services are just normal TypeScript classes.

-However, there IS a decorator we must use -- `@Injectable()`.
-This tells Angular that we can use *dependency injection* with the class -- i.e. passing it into a component's constructor and getting access to its data and methods.

 Here is an example implementation of a service used to log data to the console:
 ```
 import { Injectable } from '@angular/core';